KohTammara/PSA_framework/README.md

 Various input files are required for executing this framework depending on the applications used.
 Each application has its own set of input files.
 This framework also makes use of a configuration file as well as a paramete file to provide Nextflow with the required input files.

+An example set of input files is available for the mutant M205A for the human Prion protein at ~/test/MUTANTS/M205A_example.

 #### Nextflow

 The [nextflow configuration](nextflow.config) file will have to be edited to suit the paths of your system, i.e. parts of the absolute paths defined with the nextflow.config file will have to be changed to suit the paths within the host executing the framework.
 The [params.json](params.json) file would also need to be populated according to the location as well as name of the input files used for the applications within the framework.